ScatterAdd/Biorythm-Calculator-PyQt6/README.md

 ## Biorythm Calculator PyQt6
-This Python script needs the version python 3.12 as well as a working Python venv and a pip installed PyQt6.
+This Python script needs the version python 3.12, a working Python venv and a pip installed PyQt6.

 ### How to Install